City of Encinitas

 Workshop #1 - August 10, 2021

-The first community workshop for the Mobility Element Update was held on August 10, 2021.
-This workshop provided an opportunity for community members to learn about the Encinitas Mobility Element Update process and provide important feedback to develop goals and policies for transportation needs to create a citywide network.
+The first community workshop for the Circulation Element Update was held virtually on August 10, 2021.
+This workshop provided an opportunity for community members to learn about the project and provide feedback to inform the development of transportation goals and policies and a citywide mobility network.
 Below are links to the workshop slideshow presentation, video recording, comments, and questions with responses.

 - Slideshow Presentation